xKayniT/xkaynit.github.io/content/posts/Useful_Tool.md

 - https://hackropole.fr/fr/ : This is a french platform thats bring together all the challenges created for France CyberSecurity Challenge(FCSC).
 We have more than 400 challenges of all types and difficulties.
 - https://book.hacktricks.xyz/ : Hacktricks has many articles to explain a lot of attacks methodology and more globally how a pentest works, his differents steps.
 It give the possibility to understand in depth what's going on and why.
 - https://portswigger.net/web-security : When we are talking about web security, PortSwigger is always a good place to learn.
 It offers many labs with associated explanations about the attacks and how can it be performed.
+- https://cryptohack.org/ : If you want to go deeper in cryptography, this website is for you.
+He gives many courses related to differents topics around cryptography in computer and somes exercices to better understand how it works.

 I hope this can helps you a lot, have a nice hack :) !